Menu:

 The Fennec, Egyptian desert fox:

--Our 'sunset hiking' trip is not completed if we wouldn't share our dinner with our friends the Fennec, the Egyptian desert fox (scientific name: Vulpes zerda).
+-Our 'Sunset Experience Trip' is not completed if we wouldn't share our dinner with our friends the Fennec, the Egyptian desert fox (scientific name: Vulpes zerda).

 The fennec is the smallest fox species.
 Its coat, ears, and kidney functions have adapted to the desert environment with high temperatures and little water.
 The fennec has a life span of up to 10 years in the wild.